 If you are in a scheduled (classroom or blended) setting, you'll find that discussion forums are fantastic ways to get students "talking."

-Classroom teachers are often surprised by how comfortable students are within a discussion forum, not realizing how natural this form of communication is for digital natives.
+Classroom teachers are often surprised by how comfortable students are within a discussion forum, not realizing how natural this form of communication to digital natives.

 Quiet students (who often avoid class discussions) will start to thoughtfully express themselves in a forum settings.
-Small groups of extroverts no longer dominate the conversations.
+Extreme extroverts no longer dominate the conversations.

 If you are only using parts of a particular course, you may wish to hide the other parts to make it easy to navigate for students.